gioblu/Cape/README.md

 ```cpp
   Cape cape("YOUR-ENCRYPTION-KEY", 2);
 ```
-but if you want an additional layer of security:
+but if you want an additional layer of security using initialization_vector pass true as third parameter:
 ```cpp
   Cape cape("YOUR-ENCRYPTION-KEY", 2, true);
 ```